Christophers27/Noire-Worldbuilding/Levels/Level 1.md

     - The real Svartskogen toy can be found there.
 - After obtaining the sewing kit, the player can return to the Svartskogen and repair it.
   - The Svartskogen will then move out of the way, and the player can progress to the next area, the School House.
-  - The Svartskogen will disappear once out of view, and can be found in the hub area, the Bedrock Plains.
+  - The Svartskogen will disappear once out of view, and can later be found in the hub area, the Bedrock Plains.

+### Shadow Cave (Sub-Area)

+A strangely dark cave pokes into the cliffside, and a shadowy enemy hides in the darkness.
+The player is unable to see in the cave, and a light is needed to explore it.

+---

+- The enemy is a shadow-type enemy, unable to be damaged by the umbrella.
+A light-based weapon is required to defeat it.
+- The player might be able to explore a small part of the cave, but they cannot see in the darkness.
+  - Some light source is needed to see in the cave.
+- The cave is an optional side area, filled with lore and items.

+### Clifftop (Sub-Area)

+A hidden area at the top of the cliffs, accessible by using a grappling hook to parkour up the cliff houses.
+A beautiful view of the island and the sea can be seen from here, and the player can find a hidden item.

+---

+- A grappling hook is required to reach this area.
+  - Dev Note: Maybe put the grappling hook in level 3?
+I'm not sure about the implementation of making the map visible from here.
+Is this possible?

 ## School House (Area 3)